toaderflorin/blog/content/blog/2022-02-26-js-closures/index.md

 ---
 layout: post
-title:  "Javascript Closures"
+title:  "Javascript Executution Contexts, Scopes and Closures"
 date:   2022-02-26 09:39:37 +0300
 description: "Closures are interesting because they can be used to emulate private class data.
 While there are classes in JS, they just are syntactical sugar over prototypical inheritance, and you can't have private fields.
 Normally most developers wouldn't need to know how closures work, but given how popular React's functional components are (which make use of closures) and the amount of frustration not understanding them, a guide to explain them in detail is needed."
 icon: "hook-icon.png"
 categories:

 ---
 Closures are probably one of the most unintuitive features for newcomers to Javascript, especially if they come from languages such as Java or C#.
-The notion of a function within another function itself isn't hard to understand.
-The unintuitive part comes when the outer function returns.
+The notion of a function within another function itself isn't hard to understand, the significant hurdle in understanding comes with preserving the lexical environment around these functions once the parent function has finished executing.

-There are also quite a few articles that use misleading terminology - for example, context versus execution context, lexical environment versus scope, etc. We'll aim to clarify the terms.
-The main idea is that classes are first-class citizens in Javascript, whereas in C# / Java, it's the classes that are first-class citizens.
+There are also quite a few articles that use misleading terminology -- for example, context versus execution context, lexical environment versus scope, etc. We'll aim to clarify the terms.

+* The main idea is that classes are first-class citizens in Javascript, whereas in C# / Java, it's the classes that are first-class citizens.

 ### Scope
-Let's look at what "scope" means first.
+Let's look at what *scope* means first.
 Scoping simply means reducing the visibility of variables based on the block where they have been declared.
-That is the "scope" of the variable.
 Let's look at the following example:

 ```javascript
 const arrayItems = [1, 2, 3, 4]